 Nuclear imaging allows your doctor to detect problems in the earliest stages and to monitor your immediate response to therapies.
 The procedure uses small amounts of radioactive material to pinpoint molecular activity within the body.
 It may also be used to diagnose and treat some cancers, heart disease, GI conditions, endocrine disorders, bone abnormalities, stress fractures, neurological disorders and other diseases.

-Other imaging exams we provide
+Other imaging services we offer

 In addition to condition-specific testing, we provide a comprehensive set of exams, including:

-- Computed tomography (CT) or computerized axial tomography (CAT) scans
+- Computerized axial tomography (CAT) scans

 - Positron emission tomography (PET)